If you want to buy or sell options on stocks you need an equity options broker.

 We’ll quickly run through what equity options are, how they can be used and where you can trade or buy and sell equity options online or on the phone with FCA regulated brokers.

-Note: If you are a professional trader looking for equity options trading use prime-brokers.net to find the most relevant trading desk.
+Note: If you are a professional trader looking for equity options trading use our prime broker service to find the most relevant trading desk.

 First of all, what are equity options?